 Some destinations offer a better chance of a sighting than others.
-Your driver-guide at the camp or lodge you are staying in will be out on safari every day, so they will know the various lion prides' current movements - making it much more likely that you will see them.
+Many driver-guides at the camp or lodge you're staying at will be out on safari every day, so they will know the various lion prides' current movements - making it much more likely that you will see them.

 A year-round destination and the best place in the world to watch and photograph wild lions with amazing access and visibility.
 We have a stone cottage at Governor's Camp as our base in the heart of Marsh Pride territory.

 These are the most famous lion pride in the world.
 We have been watching the Marsh Pride since 1977.

 As you can imagine there are some great place to stay.
 Governor's Camp and Rekero Camp are both excellent.
 And the Wildlife Conservancies bordering the edge of the Reserve – such as Mara North Conservancy (Richard's Camp) and Olare-Motorogi Conservancy (Kicheche Bush Camp) – also offer wonderful big cat game viewing.

 The Masai Mara's big brother across the border in Tanzania.
 The Serengeti is savanna Africa on a grand scale, offering a Pleistocene view of wildlife, with large prides of resident lions staking out their territories among the woodlands.

 There are an estimated 3,000 lions roaming the Mara-Serengeti's rolling plains and woodlands.
 From January to March, the wildebeest are calving and the massed herds of wildebeest and zebras are spread across the grasslands for as far as the eye can see.

 The sight of prides of lions lying up on the rocky granite outcrops – known as kopjes – are a photographer's dream.